-Remaining funds due to cost savings during construction or rehabilitation from HIB or federal funding, such as HOME and NHTF, are not allowed to fund reserves.
+Remaining funds due to cost savings during construction or rehabilitation from federal funding, such as HOME and NHTF, are not allowed to fund reserves.
+In most cases, Housing Infrastructure Bonds cannot fund reserves, however, consult with the assigned underwriter for a determination.